BryceVandegrift/website/content/equipment.md

 It's the only 4 channel scope I know that's below $500.
 It also has a 100MHz frequency range, a insanely good memory depth, and a great sample rate.
 If you want a starter oscilloscope, this is perhaps the best deal on the market.
+There are some features that are locked behind a payment system for this oscilloscope, but you can bypass them using [this](https://gotroot.ca/rigol/riglol/) website.

 #### Programmer